10yung/Mobot/README.md

 Team Members : Teng Yung Lin, Henry, Jane

 # How to use

-1. Install all dependent packages from `requirement.txt` file
+1. Create conda **Mobot** environment from `environmnet.yml` file using `conda env create -f environment.yml`.
+Conda command should be pre-install.
 2. Rename `exection_plan.yaml.template` into `exection_plan.yaml`
 3. Edit the detail of `exection_plan.yaml`
     - Source file directory